samarthasthan/e-commerce/README.md

 ## Current Tasks and Next Steps

-- **Authentication**: Implementing the authentication service logic and connecting authentication gRPC to the broker or API Gateway service.
+- **Authentication**: Implementing the authentication service logic.
+  - Authentication and mail service are connected.
+  - Authentication and broker are connected.
 - **Frontend Development**: Creating the admin portal dashboard.
-- **Logging and Monitoring**: Setting up robust logging and monitoring systems using Grafana, Loki, and Prometheus.
-Tracing with Jaeger is still pending.
+- **Logging and Monitoring**:
+  - Implemented Loki and Prometheus.
+  - Implemented Zipkins.

 ## High-Level Design